 Hazing: Hazing as defined in Chapter 536 of the Acts of 1985 will not be permitted in Valley West School.
-The following Hazing Disciplinary policy has been approved by the Valley West School Board of Directors.

 Students who are guilty of organizing and/or participating in hazing other students may be suspended from school.
 Less severe disciplinary action may be taken by the principal.